 The Multiparty MUltimedia SessIon Control (MMUSIC) Working Group was

-chartered to develop protocols to support Internet
+originally chartered to develop protocols to support Internet

 teleconferencing and multimedia communications.
-These protocols are now reasonably mature,
+These protocols are now

-additional demands that have arisen from other WGs (such as AVT, SIP,
+experience and additional demands that have arisen from other WGs (such

 The current aims of the working group include the following:

-- To support the establishment of multi-party multimedia sessions across
+- To support the establishment of multi-party multimedia sessions for

-- Various extensions to SDP will be pursued to remedy the most urgent of
+- Various other extensions to SDP may be pursued to remedy the most

-With the exception of these specific items, only extensions within the
+- With the exception of the items listed above, only extensions within

-- to maintain and revise the specification of the Real Time Streaming
+- Maintain the specification of the (revised) Real Time Streaming

 The MMUSIC work items will be pursued in close coordination with other

-IETF WGs including AVT, SIP, SIPPING, SIMPLE, XCON, and BEHAVE, as well
+IETF WGs including AVTCORE, CLUE, ICE, RTCWEB and SIPCORE, as well as